 What I Have Learned

-3. The inability to work through brokenness alone is a real possibility.
-Seeking the counsel of a wise and trusted person, and/or a professional therapist is a positive, self-care thing to do.
+2. The inability to work through brokenness on your own is a real possibility.
+Seeking the counsel of a wise and trusted person, and/or a professional therapist is a positive, self-care thing to do!

 I pray God's blessings on you as you move forward.

 May God heal you, mind, body and soul;